Healthdirect Free Australian health advice you can count on.

 Resources and support

-The Australian Dietary Guidelines have up-to-date information about the kinds of foods we need to eat for health and wellbeing.
+The Australian Dietary Guidelines give advice about the kinds of foods you need to eat for health and wellbeing.
+The Eat for Health website has health calculators, brochures and posters on healthy eating.

 Learn more here about the development and quality assurance of healthdirect content.